liqd/adhocracy.enquete_theme/README.txt

 Introduction
 ============

-You can use this egg to style adhocracy with diazo (http://diazo.org) and merge in wordpress pages.
+This is the "enquetebeteiligung.de" theme to style adhocracy with diazo (http://diazo.org) and merge in wordpress pages.

 The easy way to install this egg, is to use the adhocracy buildout.